maddestlabs/tstorie/README.md

 - Successor to [Storiel](https://github.com/maddestlabs/storiel), the Lua-based proof-of-concept.
 - Rebuilt from [Backstorie](https://github.com/maddestlabs/backstorie), a template that extends concepts from Storiel, providing a more robust foundation for further projects.
-- Forked from [Storie](https://github.com/maddestlabs/storie), which was originally just a terminal engine but this branch now continues with terminal functionality while the original fork is now the much more complex media engine.
+- Forked from [Storie](https://github.com/maddestlabs/storie), which was originally just a terminal engine but this branch now continues with terminal functionality while the Storie fork is now a comprehensive game and media engine.